Looking into the origins of the Bizannes, Bizanis, De Dear, and Bizanos families. And maybe more.

 4. My Ancestry DNA results and 23aandme results say we have a strong Southern Peloponnese link (which is where the Mani and Kythera is).

-The above objective evidence suggests that the Bizanis originate in the same part of Greece: the Mani peninsula (and possibly the nearby Kythera we’ve discussed earlier).
+The above objective evidence suggests that the Bizanis originate in the same part of Greece: the Mani peninsula (and the nearby Kythera we’ve discussed earlier).

 So if Bitsanis truly is connected to us…then what the hell does Bitsani mean?!
 Or a Bitzanis and now a Botzanis?!
 In fact, what could Bizani mean What’s the common word that all derive from?
 So as we wait for more DNA results and records to go online, let’s hold on this and get back to the north of Greece and try to work out how this unique village (and fort and mountain range) got its name.
 And even if we don’t find anything, I just want to say there is now officially some family history there as it’s where I proposed to my wife.
 Yes, that’s right — on Mount Bizani.